adb262/Gaia/README.md

-# Pokémon → Pong World Model
+# Pong World Model

 A self-supervised **action-controllable video world model**, in the spirit of [Genie](https://arxiv.org/abs/2402.15391).
 Given a few frames of gameplay and an action, the model predicts the next frame — without ever being told what the actions *are* during pretraining.
 Actions are discovered automatically from raw video.

 The project began on Pokémon (hence the name) and now uses **Pong** as a clean, controllable testbed for proving out the full pipeline end to end.
-You can play a fully model-generated game of Pong with your keyboard — every frame is hallucinated by the dynamics model.
+You can play a fully model-generated game of Pong with your keyboard!

-> **Status:** research codebase under active development.
-The pipeline works end to end on Pong; Pokémon-scale training is ongoing.
-Expect rough edges.

 ---